Free Gun - with a full case order of labels (8 sleeves).

 The Monarch 1131 pricing gun is designed for clean and easy use.
 In order to change the ink roll, simply remove the used ink roll by pushing the ejector button.
 Once the old ink roll is removed, the new ink roll snaps easily into place.
 The easily changeable ink roll ensures all Monarch 1131 users will be able to quickly change the roll without any mess.

-- Opening the Monarch 1131 gives the user an “open view,” allowing for easy label loading.
+- Opening the Avery 1131 gives the user an “open view,” allowing for easy label loading.

 - This product uses a .78" x .44" label.